Cross Lanes School, 1742-1964

 (Town Head Cottage - Seps house): Will, Annie, and Alice Sadler.

-(Old Hall - McGregor's): Bessie Dinsdale, Nellie, Alice Lizzy Routh?
+(Old Hall - McGregor's): Bessie Dinsdale, Nellie, Alice and Lizzy Routh

-(Town Head Farm - Lancaster's house): Bells ? and ?
+(Town Head Farm - Lancaster's house): James William, Leonad Horner, Robert and Hannah Bell

 (Hillside Cottage - Jim Mudds): James, Jonnie Hannah & Rob ?